cs326-final-team-he/cs326-final-team-he/doc/final.md

     This route is used to check if the current user is friends with the user defined by friend_id.
 * **/userFriends**
     This route will get all friend connections for a given signed in user, and corresponding favorite songs.
 This is used to load all friends for a specific when they log in.
-* **/friends**
-    This route is used to return all user, friends pairs from the friends table.
 * **/createChirp**
     This route creates a chirp post.
 This is used when users create chirp posts to share with the world.
 * **/createLike**